What is Omphalocele?

-The outcome depends on the size of omphalocele and the presence of other defects, particularly chromosome abnormalities.
+The outcome depends on the size of omphalocele, the presence of other defects, or if there is chromosome abnormalities present or concern for a genetic syndrome.
 Fetuses with small or medium-sized omphaloceles and no other problems do extremely well with surgical repair after birth.
-Fetuses with other abnormalities, particularly chromosomal defects is dependent on the severity of other problems and not necessarily the omphalocele itself.
+Fetuses with other abnormalities, particularly those with chromosomal defects or genetic syndomes, may have complications after surgical repair due to the other severity of the other problems rather than the omphalocele itself.

 The outcome for fetuses with very large or so-called ‘giant’ omphaloceles, even when not associated with other problems, have a very difficult time after birth.
 Most will survive with a series of difficult operations after birth to return the organs to the abdomen and close the abdominal wall.
 This can be done with a series of operations in the neonatal period and may require a lengthy hospitalization; alternately, the repair can be delayed months or years.
 A few of these babies will be left with life-long problems including breathing and feeding difficulties.

 In order to determine the severity of your fetus's condition it is important to gather information from a variety of tests and determine if there are any additional problems.
 These tests along with expert guidance are important for you to make the best decision about the proper treatment.